 The Council is comprised of nine members: six members are registered health practitioners and three members are laypersons.
 The Council currently has one layperson vacancy.

-Members are appointed by the Minister of Health for a term of three years.
+Members are appointed by the Minister of Health for a term of up to three years.
 A member can be re-appointed for a further three-year term up to a maximum of three consecutive terms (i.e. nine years).

 Dr Andrew Warmington